Ex-Chiefs assistant coach Britt Reid to be sentenced Friday - NewsBreak

 Reid’s defense team says he takes responsibility for his actions and “regrets the consequences of his conduct.”
 It also states that his guilty plea saves the court and the family of the injured girl the time and expense of a trial.

-The documents also shows that prosecutors agreed to ask for a four-year sentence in exchange for Reid’s guilty plea.
+The documents also show that prosecutors agreed to ask for a four-year sentence in exchange for Reid’s guilty plea.

 Comments / 0